iRICsolvers/GELATO_Rewrite_Documents/source/02_Overview.rst

 .. _import_grid_3:

 .. figure:: images/02/import_grid_3.png
-   :align: center
    :width: 100%

-   : Grid import completed
+   : Completion of grid import

 After this, the following procedure is used to calculate the tracer and display the result by GELATO.
 Examples are given in the next section.